 1. Module Title Scenic Art Elective

-2. HE Level 5

-3. Credit Value 25

 4. SITS module code SAC2008

-5. Location of Delivery Guildhall School

-6a.
-Module Type Practical

-6b.
-Applicable in the year of study 2

 7. Module Leader Head of Design Realisation

-8. Department Production Arts

 - Encourage a reflective and critical approach to individual work and the work of the team. - Provide the opportunity to realise the painting of a designer's model, with an awareness of the aesthetic and technical requirements while working as a member of a team. - Develop the skills and knowledge acquired in year 1 in the context of a production. - Develop the students understanding of the processes of costing, planning and organising the painting of scenery for a production. - Provide the student with an appreciation of the work and requirements of other departments.